julianthome/taggy/README.md

 # Limitations

-Currently, the communication between taggy client and server is not encrypted so that the credentials are transmitted as plain text which can be dangerous depending on your setup.
+Currently, the communication between taggy client and server is not encrypted so that the credentials are transmitted in plain text which can be dangerous depending on your setup.
 It is recommended to enable HTTPS for your Nextcloud installation.
 SSL support for taggy will be added soon.